Criminal sentencing in Canada: General rules

-If the offence is a summary conviction offence (or a hybrid offence where the Crown elects to proceed summarily), the maximum sentence of imprisonment is 6 months, unless otherwise stated by statute.
+If the offence is a summary conviction offence (or a hybrid offence where the Crown elects to proceed summarily), the maximum sentence of imprisonment is 2 years less a day, unless otherwise stated by statute.

 If the offence is an indictable offence (or a hybrid offence where the Crown elects to proceed by indictment), the maximum sentence of imprisonment is 5 years, unless otherwise stated by statute.

 Generally, a judge has the discretion to order a sentence to be served concurrently (at the same time) or consecutively (one after the other) with any other sentence a defendant is serving, or any other sentence arising out of the same transaction.

 If the total sentence is two years or more or one of life imprisonment, the defendant will serve their sentence in a federal penitentiary.
 If the total sentence is less than two years, the defendant will serve their sentence in a provincial jail.

 A sentencing judge also has the power to delay the time before a defendant is allowed to apply for parole.
 The maximum parole ineligibility period is half of the sentence or ten years, whichever comes first, unless the defendant is sentenced to life imprisonment.